You are here

 GIC to invest US$100m in Ping An's Good Doctor US$1.1b IPO

-[HONG KONG] Ping An Good Doctor, a unit of China's biggest insurer by market value, attracted cornerstone investors including GIC and Khazanah Nasional Bhd to a Hong Kong initial public offering that could raise as much as US$1.1 billion.
+PING An Good Doctor, a unit of China's biggest insurer by market value, has attracted cornerstone investors such as GIC and Khazanah Nasional Bhd to a Hong Kong initial public offering that could raise as much as US$1.1 billion.

-The Chinese online health-care platform is offering about 160 million shares at HK$50.80 to HK$54.80 apiece, according to terms for the deal obtained by Bloomberg.
-The Ping An Insurance (Group) Co subsidiary will take investor orders from Monday through April 26, the terms show.
+The Chinese online health-care platform is offering about 160 million shares at HK$50.80 to HK$54.80 apiece (between S$8.58 and S$9.25), according to terms for the deal obtained by Bloomberg.
+The Ping An Insurance (Group) Co subsidiary will take investor orders from Monday through Thursday, the terms show.

 Ping An Insurance is preparing listings for its technology units after shares of the insurer have risen more than 90 per cent over the past 12 months, giving it a market value of about US$188 billion.
 Its OneConnect financial management portal has picked banks for a Hong Kong IPO that could raise as much as US$3 billion, people familiar with the matter said in March.